Setting Up Your Page Information/Content

 Additional Page-Building Tip

-If you do not want a page indexed by the engines, simply add <meta name="robots" content="noindex, nofollow"> (also called a NOROBOTS tag) in the <head> section, like this...
+If you do not want a page indexed by the engines, add <meta name="robots" content="noindex"> (also called a NOROBOTS tag) in the <head> section, like this...

-This is especially useful for a landing page for an e-zine ad, for example.
-The Search Engines won't see it as duplicate content and penalize you.
+This is especially useful for a landing page for a newsletter ad, for example.
+The search engines will not see it as thin content and penalize you.

 Directions for Use

-• Select the Heading size, click where you want the Headline to be, and type the words.
+• Select the headline size, click where you want the headline to be, and type the words.
 Add any styling and line breaks while typing, or afterwards by selecting the text.

-• If you are hand-coding, enter the applicable HTML tags and type your Headline words between the tags.
+• If you're hand-coding, enter the applicable HTML tags and type your headline words between the tags.

 How do you write a headline?